 Cats With Orange Eyes(With Picture)

-• Moderate pigment → Green or yellow eyes
+• Medium pigment → Green or yellow eyes

-• High pigment → Orange or copper eyes
+• High pigment means orange or copper eyes.

-That said, the intensity of orange can vary from light amber to deep, almost metallic copper, which is often considered highly desirable in show cats.
+That said, the color orange can range from light amber to deep, almost metallic copper.
+This hue is often seen as very desirable in show cats.

 1. British Shorthair